rschubkegel/hcc/src/pages/2024/fall/computer-science/syllabus.md

 In-person lectures will only occur *once every two weeks*, with online check-ins required during off-weeks.
 Check-ins will mimic agile scrum meetings used in professional software development.

 Students are encouraged to *take ownership of their own experience in this class*.
-In addition to completing assignments, students should proactively reach out for help when necessary and inquire about ways to expand projects beyond the minimum requirements (see [grading criterea](#grading-policy)).
+In addition to completing assignments, students should proactively reach out for help when necessary and inquire about ways to expand projects beyond the minimum requirements.
 While this is an accredited course, *students will get out of the class what they put in*.

 ## Required Materials